KK201431873/myelin-segmentation/README.md

     python gratio_tuner.py
     ```

+   If on newer versions, use:
+    ```bash
+    py gratio_tuner.py
+    ```

 2. Select the image you want to tune the algorithm to.

 3. Two windows will appear:
-   - A thresholded version of your image.
+   - A thresholded version of your image under a "nm per pixel" textbox.
+      - Paste in the image's corresponding nm/pixel value and click the "Set" button.
    - A control panel with several sliders.

 #### Adjusting the Sliders